-Four minor changes in our recycling guidelines will go into effect on July 1, 2020.
+Four minor changes in our recycling guidelines went into effect on July 1, 2020.

 We have updated the recycling guides on this page to reflect these changes:

-Shredded paper and aerosol cans will no longer be accepted
+Shredded paper and aerosol cans are no longer accepted in recycling.

-Clear plastic cups and egg cartons will be considered acceptable
+Clear plastic cups and egg cartons are now considered acceptable in recycling.

 Click here for more information.